WHY WE EXIT RELATIONSHIPS

 You may be someone who has an avoidant attachment style.

 Avoidant attachment is a common way of thinking and behaving that is characterized by the unconscious need to protect oneself and stay away from relationships, while craving to be in a long-term intimate relationship.
 You may very much want a relationship that feels fulfilling and safe, but when you're around a partner not know how to get it without feeling like you’re compromising some part of yourself that needs boundaries and protection.
 If someone gets really attached to us and we to them, then we feel at risk of being engulfed and our needs overlooked.
-This usually operates at a very unconscious level, so the main outlets we experience it as can be irritation, anxiety and a need for space from someone we care about.
+This usually operates at a very unconscious level, so the main outlets we experience it as can be irritation, anxiety, feeling trapped and a need for space from someone we care about.

 At some point as children, people with an avoidant attachment style did not have all their needs met either physically or emotionally, so we learnt not to rely on people.
 At an unconscious level we assume we'll be rejected physically or emotionally, so we protect ourselves because otherwise we know we'll get hurt.
 We have been taught that people are unreliable, so unconsciously we act accordingly.
 It is a coping mechanism that came out of fear and pain.

 This mechanism gives us an unconscious fear of losing ourselves, even our identity, in the relationship.
-And the closer we get, the more open they become with their emotions, the more we get to know and rely on each other and things are becoming a partnership, the bigger our fear of engulfment and commitment gets (conversely the longer we have distance from someone the easier it is for us).
+And the closer we get, the more open they become with their emotions, the more in danger they are of looking inside us, the more we get to know and rely on each other and things are becoming a partnership, the bigger our fear of engulfment and commitment gets (conversely the longer we have distance from someone the easier it is for us).
 We run straight into our own defensive wall, that part of our personality which is trying to protect us and keep us safe.
 Of course, this defense is not a rational process; it is housed deep in the emotional centres of our brains and is automatically triggered by signals from the environment.
 It does not care about our rational thought processes or adult need for love and affection.
 It would rather us be sad and lonely than injured.
 So you may be unhappy because and when your attachment wounds are activated in relationships.

 Check out this great article for an overview of avoidant attachment from an avoidant-turned-therapist.